 ‘If I speak in the tongues of men and of angels, but have not love, I am a noisy gong or a clanging cymbal.’
 (1 Corinthians 13:1, ESV)

-Bells are mentioned briefly in the book of Exodus (28:33-35 and 39:25-26).
-These bells, made of gold, were ornaments sewn into the hem of Aaron’s priestly robe.
-These weren’t meant to be musical but instead a warning signal to prevent the accidental death of Aaron or his sons (the priests) when they entered or left the Holy of Holies in the Tabernacle – where the Ark of the Covenant was kept.
+The book of Exodus states that bells of gold were sewn into the hem of Aaron’s priestly robe.
+These weren’t meant to be musical but instead a warning signal as the priest entered or left the Holy of Holies in the Tabernacle – where the Ark of the Covenant was kept.

 ‘On its hem you shall make pomegranates of blue and purple and scarlet yarns, round its hem, with bells of gold between them, a golden bell and a pomegranate, a golden bell and a pomegranate, round the hem of the robe.
 And it shall be on Aaron when he ministers, and its sound shall be heard when he goes into the Holy Place before the LORD, and when he comes out, so that he does not die.’
 (Exodus 28:33-35, ESV)

-The Old Testament describes the priests using silver trumpets (crafted from a solid piece of beaten silver) to signal the breaking of camp, to assemble the Israelites and when various rituals took place.
-These trumpets, like the shofar, were not used to make music but as signals with varying sequences of long and short tones.
-They were straight and measured about 17.75 inches from the bell to the mouthpiece.
+The Old Testament describes the priests using silver trumpets (crafted from a solid piece of beaten silver) to gather the Israelites together and to signal the breaking of camp.
+Again, these trumpets, like the shofar, didn’t have any pitch-altering devices and so the signals were given through a series of long and short blasts.

 ‘The LORD spoke to Moses, saying, “Make two silver trumpets.
 Of hammered work you shall make them, and you shall use them for summoning the congregation and for breaking camp.”‘ (Numbers 10:1-2, ESV).